qmlbook/qmlbook/docs/ch08-felgo/felgo.rst

     :start-after: M1>>
     :end-before: <<M1

 The ``AppTextField`` let's the user enter text, and provides the ``onAccepted`` signal when the text is ready.
-Each time th user provides a new text, we update the model and clear the text field.
+Each time the user provides a new text, we update the model and clear the text field.

 .. figure:: images/messaging-stage-4.png
     :scale: 50%